LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 coordinate system [8]_, the objects forming the grid [9]_ and the grid subsets [10]_.

-.. parag-conv_geo_coordsys:
+.. _parag-conv_geo_coordsys:

 Coordinate system
 '''''''''''''''''

-The *edge* CPO and *edge_profiles* leaves designed for data storage of data on coordinate system of the grid are presented in :numref:`fig-cpo2ids_coordtype_data`, while the data structure and format comparison of the CPO ``coordtype`` and IDS ``coordinates_type`` leafs are presented in :numref:`lst-cpoids_coordinatestype`.
+The *edge* CPO and *edge_profiles* leaves designed for data storage of data on coordinate system of the grid are presented in Table :numref:`tbl-cpo2ids_coordtype_data`, while the data structure and format comparison of the CPO ``coordtype`` and IDS ``coordinates_type`` leafs are presented in :numref:`lst-cpoids_coordinatestype`.